KuphJr/Adapter.js/README.md

 ## How to Use

-Use the tool at [adapterjs.link/simulator.html](https://adapterjs.link/simulator.html) to simulate making a request to a Chainlink node.
-Then, click "Generate Code" to automatically generate the required Solidity code to make the requested call to the external adapter.
+Use the tool at [adapterjs.link/simulator.html](https://adapterjs.link/simulator.html) to simulate making a request to the external adapter.
+Then, click "Generate Code" to automatically generate the required Solidity code to make the the Chainlink request on-chain.
 Swap out the Chainlink oracle address and job id to make a request to a different Chainlink node which hosts Adapter.js.

 ## Current Status